Year 3 Newsletter

 inverted commas (or ‘speech marks’)

-PE lessons continue to be taught on a Monday and Thursday every week.
-This term, the children will be taught skills in Athletics and Rounders.
-This will include one in door and one outdoor lesson per week.
+PE lessons will be on a Monday and Friday every week.
+This will include one indoor and one outdoor lesson per week.

 Year 3 Teacher